secretGeek/til/linux/lets_encrypt.md

 The `certbot` client is now ready to use.

+## Step 1: See if you need to update certbot

+If you're returning to a server that already has certbot you need to check the version and maybe update certbot.

+Check version, e.g.

+	$ certbot --version
+	certbot 0.31.0

+These commands apparently...

+	sudo apt update
+	sudo apt install software-properties-common
+	sudo add-apt-repository universe
+	sudo add-apt-repository ppa:certbot/certbot
+	# sudo apt install certbot

+Okay... i didn't run that last command I used this one instead (results below)

+	sudo apt-get install --only-upgrade certbot
+	Reading package lists...
+Done
+	Building dependency tree
+	Reading state information...
+Done
+	certbot is already the newest version (0.31.0-1+ubuntu18.10.1+certbot+1).
+	0 upgraded, 0 newly installed, 0 to remove and 39 not upgraded.

 ## Step 2: Let HTTPs through your ufw

 Assume you're using [ufw](uncomplicated_firewall.md)